All Episodes

 I assure you, we will never get them back.

-They take the power from the American people, and then they turn around and they use that power against the American people.
+They take the power from the American people and then they turn around and they use that power against the American people.

-Stand firm, people, speak out.
+Stand firm, people.

 This is our battle, and we must win it.

-And we will have at Rose underscore unplugged on Twitter.
+And we will have at Rose underscore Unplugged on Twitter.

 I'll have that link for you.